overhide/pay2my.app/howto/README.md

 >
 > The click-through will only work if you have a *web3.js* wallet attached to your browser:
 >
-> - the [Opera browser](https://www.opera.com/) has one built in
+> - the <a target="_blank" href="https://www.opera.com">Opera browser</a> has one built in
-> - https://metamask.io/ is a good wallet for Edge and Chrome
+> - <a target="_blank" href="https://metamask.io/">https://metamask.io</a> is a good wallet for Edge and Chrome
-> - https://liquality.io/ is a good wallet for Edge and Chrome
+> - <a target="_blank" href="https://liquality.io/">https://liquality.io</a> is a good wallet for Edge and Chrome

 There are very few code changes to get Ethereum and Bitcoin enabled.
-We need to tell the [pay2myapp-login](https://github.com/overhide/pay2my.app#pay2myapp-login-) component that we want to allow the use of Ethereum and Bitcoin:
+We need to tell the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-login-">pay2myapp-login</a> component that we want to allow the use of Ethereum and Bitcoin:

 ```
 12.     <pay2myapp-login hubId="demo-hub"